ReactFinland/future-frontend-site/content/for-speakers.md

 ## Afterparty - 28.5 18:00-21:00 at Poliisien kesäkoti

 The afterparty will be held after the conference at Poliisien kesäkoti (Länsiulapanpolku 27, 00200 Helsinki).
 There will be sauna, good company, drinks and food.
+No need to bring your own towel.